Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing: Proof of Theorem

 \subsection{Auxiliary Problem}

-Building on the analytical framework discussed in Section \ref{subsec:framework}, we first analyze the AMP algorithm corresponding to the box-constrained problem in \eqref{def:xa}, as defined in \eqref{AMP}.
-For clarity, we restate the AMP algorithm here:
+Building on the analytical framework discussed in Section \ref{subsec:framework}, we first analyze the AMP algorithm corresponding to the box-constrained problem in \eqref{def:xa}, {defined as follows:}

-where $\eta_a(x;\gamma)$ is defined in \eqref{lemma:unique}, $\gamma_a$ is a solution\footnote{In Appendix \ref{app:exist}, we have shown the existence of $\gamma_a$, and thus the AMP algorithm in \eqref{AMP_copy} is well-defined.
-We remark that till now, the uniqueness of $\gamma_a$ has not yet be proven.} to \eqref{condition0}, {and the initial condition is set as $\x_0=\mathbf{0}$ (any variable with negative index is also assumed to be zero).} Following a procedure similar to that in \cite{LASSO, elasticnet}, we establish the following result. \begin{proposition} The following results hold under Assumption \ref{ass} (i) -- (iii): \begin{enumerate} \item[(i)] The sequence $\{\x_t\}_{t\geq 0}$ generated by the AMP algorithm in \eqref{AMP_copy} satisfies where $\x_a$ {denotes the solution to the box-constrained optimization problem in} \eqref{def:xa}. \item[(ii)] For any pseudo-Lipschitz function $\varphi:\R\rightarrow \R$,
+where $\eta_a(x;\gamma)$ is given in Lemma \ref{lemma:unique}, $\gamma_a$ is a solution\footnote{In Appendix \ref{app:exist}, we have shown the existence of $\gamma_a$, and thus the AMP algorithm in \eqref{AMP_copy} is well-defined.
+We remark that till now, the uniqueness of $\gamma_a$ has not yet be proven.} to \eqref{condition0}, {and the initial condition is set as $\x_0=\mathbf{0}$ (any variable with negative index is also assumed to be zero).} Following a procedure similar to that in \cite{LASSO, elasticnet}, we establish the following result. \begin{proposition} The following results hold under Assumption \ref{ass} (i) -- (iii): \begin{enumerate} \item[(i)] The sequence $\{\x_t\}_{t\geq 0}$ generated by the AMP algorithm in \eqref{AMP_copy} satisfies

+where $\x_a$ {denotes the solution to the box-constrained optimization problem in} \eqref{def:xa}. \item[(ii)] For any pseudo-Lipschitz function $\varphi:\R\rightarrow \R$,

 where $x_{a,i}$ denotes the $i$-th element of $\x_a$,

 and $(\tau_a^2,\gamma_a)$ is a solution to \eqref{condition0}. \end{enumerate} \end{proposition} \begin{remark} {The parameter $\gamma_a$ is calibrated with $\rho$ via the fixed-point equation in \eqref{condition0}, which is derived by linking the limiting point of AMP and the first-order optimality condition of \eqref{def:xa}; see discussions in Appendix \ref{appD:heuristic}.
 Hence, the impact of $\rho$ on the optimization problem is entirely mediated through $\gamma_a$.
 We have also leveraged this property in our parameter optimization analysis in Section \ref{subsubsec:parameter}.} \end{remark} {The proof of Proposition~\ref{prob:converge}, provided in Appendix~\ref{appendix:proofofconverge}, builds on techniques developed in \cite{LASSO, elasticnet}, but differs in that the optimization problem considered here is constrained, whereas those in \cite{LASSO, elasticnet} are unconstrained.
 The analysis relies heavily on the AMP framework.
 For completeness, a brief overview of the AMP algorithm is included in Appendix~\ref{appendix:AMP}.}